research-software-directory/research-software-directory/README.md

 ## Basic workflow

-The blog mentions that the Research Software Directory harvests various types of data, which are then combined using the Admin interface, as follows:
+The blog mentions that the Research Software Directory harvests various types of data, which are then combined using its Admin interface, as follows:

 ![data-sources.svg](data-sources.svg)